 On average, airlines charge $125 for a one-way, in-cabin trip per pet.
 This is one of the cheaper options but isn’t always ideal since you can’t always find someone to travel with them.
-That leaves you with the option to have them shipped inside the plane’s cargo area.
+That leaves you the option to have them shipped inside the plane’s cargo area.

 Ground Transportation Services

-The price for ground transportation is mostly dependent on the length of the journey.
+The price for ground transportation is primarily dependent on the length of the journey.
 When looking at one popular pet shipping company called PetRelocation, shorter trips start around $2,200 to $2,400.
 Trips that take over 10 hours might cost as much as $5,000 and higher.
 Again, these are general prices that could be higher or lower based on the company, starting location, and the final destination.